 Visible - whether this field will be visible to users on the respective page for this field type.
 For example, File fields are visible on the File Info page.
 Invisible fields may include sensitive or confidential data that you still want stored in OpenAsset.

-Enabled - disabling a field removes it entirely from your system.
+Active - deactivating a field removes it entirely from your system.
 This may be useful for fields that are no longer in use in your system.
-It can be restored by selecting 'Show Disabled' fields and toggling the field to enabled.
+It can be restored by selecting 'Show Inactive' fields and toggling the field to active.

 You can edit the display order of fields by dragging to reorder them.